avmancillas/ReadMeGenerator/README.md

   *[Testing](#testing)

   # **Description**
-  ### We had to create a README.md file using Inquire and our terminal.
+  ### I had to create a README.md file using Inquire and my terminal.

   # **Installation**